shushankai/shushank.github.io/_posts/2025-04-06-manual-backprop.markdown

 Next time your model falters, ask: *Do I get the gradients?* If not, dive into the math.
 The insight you’ll gain is worth the sweat.

-*Change: Tweaked the cooking analogy for flow and swapped "farm" for "scratch" to keep it relatable.*

 ---